 Information for Contributors

-The editors are pleased to receive manuscripts written in English to be considered for publication in Shaman.
+The editors are pleased to receive manuscripts written in proof-read English to be considered for publication in Shaman.
+Submissions by indigenous scholars are strongly encouraged.

 All pages of the manuscript must be consecutively paginated.